mdamansour/Resume/README.md

 To compile the LaTeX file, you'll need:
 - A LaTeX distribution (e.g., TeX Live, MiKTeX, or Overleaf online editor).
 - Packages: geometry, enumitem, multicol, parskip, xcolor, fontenc, helvet, graphicx, hyperref, fontawesome5 (most are standard; install via your LaTeX manager if missing).
-- Optional: A profile image named `profile.jpg` (placed in the same directory).
+- A profile image named `profile.jpg` (placed in the same directory).

 ## How to Use